 Matt Gaetz says probe of tweet about Michael Cohen shows Dems' 'double standard'

-A House Ethics Committee probe into Rep. Matt Gaetz, R-Fla., stemming from a tweet about former Trump lawyer Michael Cohen exposes a double standard, according to the Republican lawmaker.
+A House Ethics Committee probe into Rep. Matt Gaetz, R-Fla., stemming from a tweet about former Trump lawyer Michael Cohen, exposes a double standard, according to the Republican lawmaker.

 Gaetz told Martha MacCallum on Friday on "The Story" that he stands by comments made on a March 1 appearance on the Fox News program -- in which he apologized to Cohen and his family.